pforpallav/OneJukeBox/README.md

 ### Authentication

-Visit your OneJukeBox's home page to authenticate yourself with Spotify and you should be all set!
+Visit your OneJukeBox's `/authorise` end to authenticate yourself with Spotify and you should be all set!